NianWang-HJJGCDX/DCDS/README.md

-# DGFCSR
+# DCDS
-Official Matlab code of DGFCSR, which will be published once the paper is accepted.
+Official Matlab code of DCDS, which will be published once the paper is accepted.